 Look up at Everton and you’ll see people hanging their sheets or clothes to dry on bamboo poles out the windows; you’ll see small doors too, which used to be central rubbish chutes.

 Other shops include two long-running hair salons with their names printed in both English and Chinese in retro fonts; newer Jotterbook carries new classic-style vintage bikes while The Redundant Shop carries carefully curated magazines, books and imported stationery and wallets.

 Residents and visitors alike may love Everton Park, but there’s really no telling when the government may choose to redevelop this precious land space.
 Pop by for a visit while you can!

-How to get there: To get to Everton Park, take the train to Outram Park and leave the station via Exit G. Walk along Cantonment Road beyond the central police complex and you can't miss the beige and orange apartment blocks.
+To get to Everton Park, take the train to Outram Park and leave the station via Exit G. Walk along Cantonment Road beyond the central police complex and you can't miss the beige and orange apartment blocks.

 By Fen Chia